davidhuson1/coding-assignment-dlo/README.md

 ### Installation:

- 1. Setup and activate a virtual environment:
+ 1. Make sure Python (3.12) and Flask (3.0.3) are installed.
+Next, setup and activate a virtual environment:

       `python -m venv .venv `